As Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], we desire to walk as ‘Children of Light’ (Ephesians 5:8).

 Naaman turned from the spiritual darkness of Pride, to the brilliant Light of humility, obedience, and gratitude!

 It is very probable that, as he became more and more obedient, Naaman began to fear and tremble at the Word of God, given to him through Elisha!

 Naaman is a most excellent example of one who truly decided “not to think more highly of yourself than you ought to think!”

 The ‘High Place’ of Our Own Opinions

-In the darkness of our own prideful understanding, if it could talk, it would say, “Hey, I like my way of understanding; my understanding works just fine!”
-This is so typical of darkness: “Don’t bother me with the facts!
+“Hey, I like my way of understanding; my understanding works just fine!”
+This is so typical of spiritual darkness: “Don’t bother me with the facts!
 I’ve made up my mind!”

 Oh may it be that we would always remember the example of Naaman!

 Naaman humbled himself for the pride of his heart.
 He made a conscious decision to heed God’s Word.
-He made the decision to not have such a high and lofty opinion of himself, of his own way of thinking, and he decided to humble himself by receiving God’s Word.
+He made the decision to not have a high and lofty opinion of himself and of his own way of thinking.
+Naaman decided to humble himself by receiving the Word of God.

 He turned from darkness to light!